wafi981/wafi981/README.md

 - 👋 Hi, I’m @wafi981
-- 👀 I’m interested in Cloud and 5G!
+- 👀 I’m interested in Cloud, 5G, 6G, Post Quantum Cryptography, Edge computing, Open RAN, Artificial Intelligence applications in Telecom!
-- 🌱 I’m currently learning how to have a balanaced life
+- 🌱 Let Us Build Something From Scratch!
-- 💞️ I’m looking to contribute to more projects on Github
+- 💞️ I’m looking to contribute, build and be part of more projects on Github
-- 🥅 I love to play and follow football
+- 🥅 I love to play Football